-A DD-214 is a Certificate of Release or Discharge From Active Duty that veterans and service members need to apply for certain military benefits, college discounts, Department of Veterans Affairs (VA) loans, association membership, and other benefits.
+A DD Form 214 is a Certificate of Release or Discharge From Active Duty.
+Veterans and service members must apply for certain military benefits, college discounts, Department of Veterans Affairs (VA) loans, association membership, and other benefits.

 If you are a veteran or a family member of a veteran looking to obtain copies of military service records, this article will detail all the information you need.

 The DD-214 document proves military service and discharge from the military.
 The Department of Defense (DOD) issues this certificate to every service member upon discharge.